-Any student admitted to UCSD before fall 2002 may declare an ICAM major by completing a Change of Major form at the undergraduate adviser's office.
+Any student admitted to UCSD before fall 2002 may declare an ICAM major by completing a Change of Major form at the undergraduate adviser's office and attending an orientation meeting.

 Policies Relating to the ICAM Major

 Satisfactory Progress

 Any ICAM major whose GPA in courses required for the major drops below 2.0 will be placed on probationary status the following quarter.
 If, during that probationary quarter, the GPA does not move back to up 2.0 or better, he or she will be dropped from the major.